colinmarc/colinmarc.github.com/poetry.md

 **March 2013**

-his eyes fell like his broken sighs
+his eyes fell, like his broken sighs
 or, perhaps, raised, to blue-black skies
 where angels only he could reach
 and very few would even seek